-- (a) is in point form rather than paragraphs and has the wrong tense, and incorrect style for amounts - (b) has the wrong tense and has the incorrect style for amounts - (c) is written in the first person, is not the past passive and has incorrect style for amounts - (d) is the correct format and tense and represents the style that should be used.
+- (a) is in point form rather than paragraphs and has the wrong tense, and incorrect style for amounts - (b) has the wrong tense and has the incorrect style for amounts - (c) is written in the first person, is not the past passive and has incorrect style for amounts - (d) is the correct format and tense, and represents the style that should be used.

-Reports will need to be prepared and submitted electronically to the appropriate Dropbox as PDF documents.
-Given that any report templates are provided as WORD docx, the easiest way to prepare your report would be to use WORD to complete the report rather than printing it out and then handwriting the document.
-The word processed document then NEEDS TO BE printed as a PDF (this "locks in" the structure and content and helps ensure the content is preserved once submitted).
-In terms of filenames, note that most systems do not allow "special" characters in filenames (e.g. / & : ; ? " # etc....).
-If one uses these characters, then the file upload will fail (and error reporting isn't exactly useful for troubleshooting).
-It is also important to not allow you to upload a file with same name as an existing file.
-When uploading files, it is best to use only alpha characters, underscores and dashes in the names.
-We recommend using a simple format such as:
+Reports will need to be prepared and submitted electronically to the appropriate D2L Dropbox as PDF documents.
+Given that any report templates are provided as WORD docx, the easiest way to prepare your report would be to use WORD rather than printing and hand writing the document.
+That word processed document then NEEDS TO BE printed as a PDF (this "locks in" the structure and content).
+In terms of filenames, note that D2L does not allow "special" characters in filenames (e.g. / & : ; ? " # \ etc...).
+If one uses these characters, then the file upload will fail (and D2Ls error report isn't exactly useful for troubleshooting).
+D2L will also not allow you to upload a file with same name as an existing file.
+When uploading files, it is best to use only alpha-numeric characters, underscores and dashes in the names.
+We recommend a simple format such as: